eileenNOW/CorpSite/README.md

 ## Version 2.0

 This is a demo of a corporate website.
 The goal is to show changes to this app propigate through the ServiceNow DevOps app.
-Updated today
-Testing1
-Testing1